 (40%, OB +/- 2013)

-It’s too easy to say cheap blends are no good; Johnnie Walker Red Label is not all bad.
-It just doesn’t provide the complexity and smoothness in order to be savoured on its own.
+Johnnie Walker Red Label is meant to be a mixer.
+It doesn’t provide the complexity and smoothness in order to be savoured on its own.
 Even though it’s not terrible, only get this if you’re into a cheap Coke combo.
-Around € 15 in my local supermarket.
+Around € 20 in my local supermarket.
 Also available from Master of Malt or TWE.

 Johnnie Walker Black Label 12 Year Old